zbentley/classeur-downloader/README.md

 Script to download files and folders from http://classeur.io/

-[Classeur](http://classeur.io/) is an online writing and collaboration platform by the authors of [StackEdit](https://stackedit.io/).
+[Classeur](http://classeur.io/) is an online writing and collaboration platform by the creators of [StackEdit](https://stackedit.io/).
 Documents created and shared within Classeur are stored in HTML local storage and in Classeur's cloud/servers. `classeur-downloader` can be used to download files and folders out of Classeur and onto a local filesystem.

-This module is built around [classeur-api-client](zbentley.github.io/classeur-api-client/versions/latest).
+This module is built around [classeur-api-client](http://zbentley.github.io/classeur-api-client/versions/latest).

 # Documentation and Sources